When to Harvest Buttercup Squash

 How to Store Buttercup Squash?
 If the buttercup squash is well cured, it can be stored for up to 6 months without refrigeration in a refrigerator or freezer.

-The time to pick the buttercup squash will vary according to the sun, water, and nutrients that the squash plant received, so one should observe the skin and color of the squash.
-Once you observe that the skin of the buttercup squash is firm to the touch and its color is dark green, proceed to pick the buttercup squash.
+The time to pick the buttercup squash will vary according to the sun, water, and nutrients the squash plant receives, so one should observe the skin and color of the squash.
+Once you observe that the skin of the buttercup squash and the stem are firm to the touch and its color is dark green, pick the buttercup squash.

 We hope that this article on when to harvest buttercup squash will be of great help and that you will have an excellent harvest.
 We recommend our other articles about how and when to pick butternut squash and when to harvest early white scallop squash.